 The Bachelor of Fine Arts, Photography Major aims to:

-- foster a dynamic visual arts culture and community within Vancouver, British Columbia and Canada, as well as globally.
+foster a dynamic visual arts culture and community both locally and internationally.